aksenovaa/documentation/Concepts/README.md

   Is where you will find information about the preferred, always-recommended template storage: TYPO3 extensions which contain the templates your site should use.
 * [Templates](Templates.md)
-  Is where you find the low-down on how Fluid templates are used by Fluid Powered TYPO3.
+  Is where you find the low-down on how Fluid templates are used by TYPO3 на базе Fluid.
 * [Flux Forms](FluxForms.md)
   Is all about the forms you can make with Flux - different ways to create them, how they work together with TYPO3, understanding the structure of forms and how the different components fit together.